jhonfe64/car2/README.md

 type nodemon index to run the server

+### Type on your browser http://localhost:3000 to visualize the project

-### Use the following INFORMATION to try the project
+### Use the following information to try the project

 #### user: correo@correo.com
 #### password: jhon123

-### Type on your browser http://localhost:3000 to visualize the project